What Your Employee Training is Missing

 We’ve all come to recognize eLearning as the latest form of training employees.
-Faster delivery, lower costs, and proves to be more effective than the traditional classroom training.
+Faster delivery, lower costs, and proves to be more effective than traditional classroom training.
 However, the market expands and changes, and like everything else.. it evolves.

 As you do your research you will come to find several new terms.. gameful thinking, edutainment, gamification, etc. all relative to a form of Motivational Design.
 Motivational Design can be used to fulfil most learning needs including onboarding, product sales, customer support, soft skills, awareness creation, and compliance.
 This technique has enhanced the benefits of eLearning while adding to them as well: